Survey Reveals Surprising Reasons Customers Don’t Return To Local Retailers

 In Sum

-I was surprised by these reasons shoppers don’t return to local retailers, and I’m thinking you were too.
+I was surprised by these reasons shoppers don’t return to local retailers, and I think you were, too.

-But if you’re trying to compete with Amazon – and who isn’t – use this list of pet peeves from shoppers as another guide in upgrading your customer service.
+But if you’re trying to compete with Amazon—and who isn’t—use this list of shoppers' pet peeves as another guide to upgrading your customer service.